r2devops/hub/jobs/pnpm_test/README.md

 ## Objective

-This job will run a predifined `test` command specified in the scripts section of the `package.json` configuration file
+This job will run a predefined `test` command specified in the scripts section of the `package.json` configuration file

 ## How to use it